Weighted Lap Pads: Guide + Top Picks (Kids • Teens • Adults)

 - Improved focus during seated tasks (reading, homework, therapy, meals).

-- Portable sensory strategy for classrooms, car rides, appointments, and travel.
+- Portable strategy for classrooms, car rides, appointments, and travel.

-- Predictable routine support—pair with a visual schedule to reduce transition stress.
+- Predictable routine support—pair with a visual schedule to ease transitions.

 Choosing the Right Size & Weight